AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 If the **Additional Event Creators** field is left blank, all events created in BlueJeans will be available for searching in the Author App.

 The Author, in the Author app, then selects an event from the list of available events.
-In addition, the Author can add instructors to the event.&nbsp;These instructors in Prime would become the presenters within BlueJeans events.
+In addition, the Author can add instructors to the event.&nbsp;These instructors in&nbsp;Learning Manager would become the presenters within BlueJeans events.

 All users must belong&nbsp;to the same enterprise in BlueJeans Events App.